Note

 Full license text: https://creativecommons.org/publicdomain/zero/1.0/

 NOTE: Stimulus images are NOT covered by CC0.
-They are subject to a
+They are gated by a

 ---